religiosa1/react-solid-flow/README.md

 Rendering a collection of items from _each_ prop.
-If _each_ isn't an array or has zero length, display optional _fallback_. _children_ can be either a random prop (more useful) or a static element.
-If a child is missing a key property, than it's added automatically (using its array index).
+If _each_ isn't an array or has zero length, display optional _fallback_. _children_ can be either a render prop function (more useful) or a static element.
+If a child is missing a key prop, then it's added automatically (using its array index).
 Any nullish child is ommited.
-If every child is ommited, fallback is shown.
+If every child is ommited, _fallback_ is shown.

 #### Show